Saint John, New Brunswick: Heavy industry

 Saint John maintains industrial infrastructure in the city's East side such as Canada's largest oil refinery as well as the country's largest dry dock.
-Capitalist K.C.
+K.C.
 Irving and his family built his unfettered industrial conglomerate in the city by buying up mills, shipyards, media outlets, and other industrial infrastructure during the 20th century, and still continue to this day.
 Today Irving dominates the city and province with stakes in oil, forestry, shipbuilding, media and transportation.
 Irving companies remain dominant employers in the region with North America's first deepwater oil terminal, a pulp mill, a paper mill and a tissue paper plant.

-Other important economic activity in the city is generated by the Port of Saint John.

 Saint John has a long history of brewers, such as Simeon Jones, The Olands, and James Ready.
 The city is now home to Moosehead Breweries, James Ready Brewing Co., Big Tide Brewing Co., Picaroon's and other craft brewers.
 The Moosehead Brewery (established in 1867, is Canada's only nationally distributed independent brewery [M. Nicholson]), James Ready Brewing Co., the New Brunswick Power Corporation which operates three electrical generating stations in the region including the Point Lepreau Nuclear Generating Station, Bell Aliant which operates out of the former New Brunswick Telephone headquarters, the Horizon Health Network, which operates 5 hospitals in the Saint John area, and numerous information technology companies.
 There are also a number of call centres which were established in the 1990s under provincial government incentives.